onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 it's not actually 100 pF.
 There's some tolerance level.
 It might be 100 pF plus or minus 10%.
 That means it's really got a range of 90 pF to 110 pF.

-There's a point in Dave Richards's build of the [VK3YE Micro 40 DSB Transceiver] [aa7ee] where he says
+There's a point in Dave Richards's build of the [VK3YE Micro 40 DSB Transceiver][aa7ee] where he says

-> Pin 1 of Peter’s LM386 is connected to ground via a 47uF cap and
+> Pin 1 of Peter's LM386 is connected to ground via a 47uF cap and
 > a 33 ohm resistor.
-I didn’t have a 47uF, but I did have a 33uF.
+I didn't have a 47uF, but I did have a 33uF.
 Given the wide
-> tolerances of electrolytics, it probably doesn’t matter much but I substituted
+> tolerances of electrolytics, it probably doesn't matter much but I substituted
 > a 33uF cap and a 47 ohm resistor.

 When I first read that I was pretty shocked.
 What do you mean you dropped 14 uF